Whiteknight/Rosella/libraries/proxy.md

 ### Proxy

 The `Rosella.Proxy` namespace provides some utilities which are mostly for internal use by the Proxy library.
+Some important routines from the Proxy namespace are:

+* `is_proxy` Returns true if if the given object is a proxy.
+False otherwise.

 ## Classes